Hubur: Mythology

 The river plays a certain role in Mesopotamian mythology and Assyro-Babylonian religion, associated with the Sumerian paradise and heroes and deities such as Gilgamesh, Enlil, Enki and Ninlil.
 The Hubur was suggested to be between the twin peaks of Mount Mashu to the east in front of the gates of the netherworld.
 The Sumerian myth of Enlil and Ninlil tells the tale of the leader of the gods, Enlil being banished to the netherworld followed by his wife Ninlil.
 It mentions the river and its ferryman, Urshanabi, who crosses the river in a boat.
 Themes of this story are repeated later in the Epic of Gilgamesh where the ferryman is called Urshanabi.
 In later Assyrian times, the ferryman became a monster called Hamar-tabal and may have influenced the later Charon of Greek mythology.
-In another story a four-handed, bird demon carries souls across to the city of the dead.
+In another story, a four-handed bird demon carries souls across to the city of the dead.
 Several Akkadian demons are also restrained by the river Hubur.
 The river is mentioned in the Inscription of Ilum-Ishar, written on bricks at Mari.
 Nergal, god of the netherworld is referred to as "king Hubur" in a list of Sumerian gods.
 The word is also used into the Assyrian empire where it was used as the name of the tenth month in a calendar dated to around 1100 BC.
 There was also a goddess called Haburitim mentioned in texts from the Third dynasty of Ur.

 Cosmology and geography

 In Sumerian cosmology, the souls of the dead had to travel across the desert or steppe, cross the Hubur river, to the mountainland of Kur.
 Here the souls had to pass through seven different walled and gated locations to reach the netherworld.
-The Anunnaki administrated Kur as if it were a civilized settlement both architecturally and politically.
+The Anunnaki administered Kur as if it were a civilized settlement both architecturally and politically.

 Frans Wiggermann connected Hubur to the Habur, a tributary of the Euphrates far away from the Sumerian heartland, there was also a town called Haburatum east of the Tigris.
 He suggested that as the concept of the netherworld (as opposed to an underworld) in Sumerian cosmogeny lacked the modern concept of an accompanying divine ruler of a location underneath the earth, the geographical terminology suggested that it was located at the edges of the world and that its features derived in part from real geography before shifting to become a demonic fantasy world.